ilc-opensource/io-js/target/companion/README.md

 ## APIs

 ### Arduino like APIs
 It shares almost the same APIs with `iot-io` library except for below APIs.
-The Arduino like APIs' document is under *doc* directory
+Please read the [API document] ( http://ilc-opensource.github.io/io-js/doc) to know more details

 ### new IO(options)
 Only list the extra options here compares to iot-io.